Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Preliminaries

 Let $(G,\cdot)$ be a group and denote by $e$ the identity of the group $G$.
-We say that $G$ is a \emph{topological group} if it is group with a topology such that the group operations are continuous, and a \emph{(completely) metrizable group} if it is a topological group with a (completely) metrizable topology.
+We say that $G$ is a \emph{topological group} if it is a group with a topology such that the group operations are continuous, a \emph{(completely) metrizable group} if it is a topological group with a (completely) metrizable topology, and a \emph{Polish group} if it is a separable completely metrizable group.